POSITION TITLE: Program Manager

 - Four years of recent related experience with women living with a mental health issues, substance use and /or are at risk of being homeless.

 - One year in a supervisory, preferably managerial, capacity.

 - Or an equivalent combination of education, training and experience.

 - Class 5 driver’s license.

 REQUIRED SKILLS, ABILITIES & KNOWLEDGE

-- Plan and direct a transitional housing program for women.
+- Plan and direct a supported housing program;

 - Understand, interpret, explain and apply municipal, provincial, and federal policy, law, regulation and court decisions governing RainCity Housing’s community housing program;